 - Easier setting verification: Features a control panel on top to check shooting parameters.

 - More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More affordable: Was introduced into a lower priced category (29 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the A9 is the clear winner of the match-up (11 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A9 is the clear winner of the match-up (14 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make a corresponding selection in the search boxes below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.